For any teacher, the importance of extracurriculars for high school students is probably already well-known.

 Ask your students to make a list of the top three activities that they really enjoy, with pros and cons about continuing with that activity.
 Depending on the intensity of each extracurricular, it may make sense to narrow it down to one or two choices.
 In contrast, less impactful activities could be kept anywhere between three and five extracurriculars.

-The most important thing about extracurriculars is to do something that makes an impact – which can be difficult when spread too thinly.
+The most important thing about extracurriculars is to do something that makes an impact – which can be difficult when spread too thin.
 Encourage students to pick activities where they can make a significant impact.
-This could be in the development of the club, personal growth, or even an effect on the broader community.
+This could be in the club’s development, personal growth, or even an effect on the broader community.
 Ask students to consider what an admissions officer could learn about them from their choice of activity.
 Is it passion?
 Leadership?
 Responsibility?

 Considering all these things can give high school students a head-start, making them more than worth spending time on.